alexpineda/titan-reactor/README.md

 - Replay generation is done via openbw-bridge.
 Currently this generates broken replays for some 1.16 replays and many SCR replays, this could use a lot of investigating.
 For SCR we're using a replay file downgrader  where in fact openbw will need to be changed for unit limit to be fully functional.
 This area could use improvement for reliability and replay support.
 - The replay state reader needs to be more robust for errors and correcting itself from potential error states.
 - Integration with Shieldbattery will be necessary for live obsing.
 Since the data source is just a raw binary dump of unit and sprite state (amongst a few other things) I believe this is doable via the same mechanism.
-- Multiple observers connecting to the same replay.
+- Multiple observers connecting to the same game.
-- HD Water needs to be implemented in the GLSL shader
+- HD Water needs to be implemented in the GLSL shader.